Randall Cobb Player Prop Bets for NFL Week 6 | Green Bay vs. Chicago 10/17/2021

 Randall Cobb Player Prop Bets for NFL Week 6 - Green Bay vs. Chicago

-There will be player prop bet markets available for Randall Cobb ahead of Sunday's NFL action at 1:00 PM ET live on FOX.
-NFC North rivals square off in Week 6 when Cobb's Green Bay Packers (4-1) play the Chicago Bears (3-2) at Soldier Field in Chicago, Illinois.
+Sportsbooks have listed player prop betting options for Randall Cobb ahead of his next NFL game on Sunday at 1:00 PM ET airing on FOX.
+Cobb's Green Bay Packers (4-1) and the Chicago Bears (3-2) play in a Week 6 matchup between NFC North opponents at Soldier Field.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.